David Letele: Rugby league

-Letele was signed onto the New Zealand A team, attracting the National Rugby League (NRL) team the New Zealand Warriors, however due to knee problems he was sidelined again.
+Letele was signed onto the New Zealand A team, attracting the National Rugby League (NRL) team the New Zealand Warriors.
+However, due to knee problems, he was sidelined again.

 Letele signed on to play for the minor premiership team, North Sydney Bears.
-While being with the bears, the team has won three titles.
+While with the Bears, the team won three titles.
 Letele has also played for Cootamundra Bulldogs and AS Carcassonne in France before retiring.

 Boxing

 Letele was an accomplished corporate boxer fighting multiple times on Duco Events’ card before turning pro.
 He has his nobility as a professional boxer, public figure and has made unique, prolific or innovative contributions to a field of entertainment as he puts on a character when he is in the ring with a mic, in the media or at the weigh in as the Brown Buttabean.
 His alias the "Brown Buttabean" is inspired by Eric Esch's Butterbean.
-Letele has received mixed reactions from the media and the general public, calling him Duco's Circus act.
+Letele has received mixed reactions from the media and the general public, calling him Duco's circus act.

-Duco Events created their own title, which is the exact replica from the Rocky (film series).
+Duco Events created their own title, which is an exact replica from the Rocky film series.
 With this title Letele puts out an open challenge to the locals to fight him at 4x2 minute rounds at a weight limit of 100 kg.
 The added stipulation is that if Leteles opponent knocks him out, they will receive ten thousand dollars.